-The vinegar breaks down the nasties, from the business end of the feathered friends who indulge in the birdbath!
-This solution ratio is strong enough to keep the water surprisingly clear and pleasant for human beings nearby, without the need to refresh/change out the water on a daily, anal retentive-like, basis!
-In our particular case, one of my baths is about 10 feet from the edge of our patio, due to our small city lot.
-Therefore, our patio seating is closer to a bird bath than most people would prefer, but it has been tested by 'Yours Truly' *and* by our children with their keen(er) sense of smell, and it has passed (no pun intended…) with flying colors!!
-No need to buy that very expensive 4oz. bottle of solution for your bird bath!
-Hey, more money for plants!….Yay!!
+The vinegar breaks down the waste produced by the feathered friends using the birdbath.
+This solution ratio is strong enough to keep the water surprisingly clear and pleasant for human beings nearby, without the need to refresh/change out the water on a daily basis.
+In our particular case, one of my baths is about 10 feet from the edge of our patio due to our small city lot.
+Therefore, our patio seating is closer to a birdbath than most people would prefer, but it has been tested by yours truly, and by our children with their keen(er) sense of smell, and it has passed with flying colors.
+No need to buy that very expensive 4-oz. bottle of solution for your birdbath.
+Hey, more money for plants!

-Water changes are a breeze!
-Those broken down nasties, in the water, dump right out of the bowl, and with a quick rinse from the hose nozzle, you're ready for a fresh refill!
-When time doesn't allow to refresh the water daily, the baths are still virtually odor-free and still that easy to clean, even three days out!
-Go beyond three days, and you will wind up with a water ring and several spots of dried nasties on the bowl edge, due to evaporation.
+Water changes are a breeze.
+The broken down waste in the water is dumped right out of the bowl, and with a quick rinse from the hose nozzle, you're ready for a fresh refill.
+When time doesn't allow you to refresh the water daily, the baths are still virtually odor-free and still that easy to clean even three days out.
+Go beyond three days, and you will wind up with a water ring and several spots of dried waste on the bowl edge, due to evaporation.
 No worries, though.
-Full strength vinegar and a stiff brush will take care of that, easy peasy!
-(As explained below)
+Full-strength vinegar and a stiff brush will take care of that (as explained below).

-Once a month, I do give the bath bowls a thorough cleaning using full strength vinegar with a natural, stiff brush and then rinse with the hose nozzle!
-The only time that you actually need to use some (light) elbow grease, is when there are dried nasties and/or a water ring to clean, but it’s not difficult to remove at all.
+Once a month, I do give the bath bowls a thorough cleaning using full-strength vinegar with a natural, stiff brush and then rinse with the hose nozzle.
+The only time that you actually need to use some (light) elbow grease is when there is dried waste or a water ring to clean, but it’s not difficult to remove at all.
 In particularly stubborn cases, I’ve found it helpful to use hot vinegar, especially for glass baths.

-In conclusion, my gardening friends, yes, it actually is possible to have a bird bath in your own (back) yard or garden, with very little time and effort in keeping it clean, thanks to distilled white vinegar!
-So, take a trip to your fave nursery or hardscape retailer and pick up the bird bath of your fancy.
-Then relax and take leisure, in your yard and garden, and delight in watching our feathered friends, and other wildlife, refresh themselves without worry of stinky, disgusting birdbaths....and, if you ask the kiddos to clean it, they won’t complain .......too much!!
+In conclusion, my gardening friends, yes, it actually is possible to have a bird bath in your own yard or garden, with very little time and effort in keeping it clean, thanks to distilled white vinegar.
+So, take a trip to your fave nursery or hardscape retailer and pick up the birdbath of your fancy.
+Then relax and take leisure in your yard and garden, and delight in watching our feathered friends and other wildlife refresh themselves without the worry of stinky, disgusting birdbaths.
+And if you ask the kiddos to clean it, they won’t complain ... too much.
 Lol 😊😊